How to create an energy-efficient home

 1. Do a home energy audit

-Consider a DIY or professional home energy audit.
-That way, you can pinpoint what parts of your home are top of the list for energy-efficient improvements.
+Consider a DIY or professional home energy audit to assess how much energy each system of your home is using.
+That way, you can pinpoint what parts of your home are the best candidates for energy-efficient improvements.
 An energy audit can involve reviewing past utility bills, checking the exterior for cracks and gaps, and inspecting appliances, insulation, and other aspects of the interior.

-Something to keep in mind: some electric companies offer this service entirely for free.
+Keep in mind that some electric companies offer this service entirely for free.
 Depending on the company and the specifics of the program, a free energy audit also can mean income-qualified efficiency programs and rebates.

-Solar panels convert sunlight into electrical energy in one of two ways – either through photovoltaic (PV) panels or through mirrors that essentially concentrate solar radiation.
+Solar panels convert sunlight into electrical energy in one of two ways: through photovoltaic (PV) panels or mirrors that essentially concentrate solar radiation.

-In 2025, the average cost of solar panels is $30,000, but this depends on factors like the type of solar panels and size.
-While this is a hefty price tag, incentives can help bring down the cost.
+In 2026, the average cost of solar panels was roughly $30,000, but this depends on factors like the type of solar panel and size.
+While this is a hefty price tag, federal and local incentives can help bring down the cost, allowing you to maximize your solar panel savings.
+According to EnergySage, solar panels can recoup their cost over 25 - 30 years of electricity savings.

-Additionally, a solar loan can help fund this upgrade.
-While they're similar to home improvement loans, these loans are designed just for the purchase and installation of solar panels.
+A solar loan can also help fund this upgrade.
+While they’re similar to home improvement loans, solar loans are designed for just the purchase and installation of solar panels.

 4. Purchase Energy Star-certified appliances

-Another way to optimize your home for efficiency is for it to be Energy Star-certified.
-When a home system or appliance earns the ENERGY STAR label, it meets energy-efficiency specifications outlined by the U.S. Environmental Protection Agency (EPA).
+Another way to optimize your home efficiency is to stick with Energy Star-certified systems and appliances.
+When a home system or appliance earns the Energy Star label, it meets energy-efficiency specifications outlined by the U.S. Environmental Protection Agency (EPA).

 Here are some household appliances with this certification: